Use distrobuilder

 $

-Adding the container image to LXD#
+Add the image to Incus¶

 command as follows.